 Family Activities

-Within the club we encourage family groups to participate in activites so that the younger generation can enjoy the great outdoors as well.
+Within the club we encourage family groups to participate in activities so that the younger generation can also enjoy the great outdoors.
 The family group within the club is comprised of members - probationary and ordinary - and their children under the age of 18.
-Sometimes this club group has been strong and vibrant as parent and grandparent leaders elect to lead family activities, at other times there is minimal activity throughout a year.
+Sometimes this club group has been strong and vibrant as parent and grandparent leaders elect to lead family activities.
+At other times, there is minimal activity throughout a year.
 Within this group we organise activities that will involve and sometimes challenge the children and give them a sense of the great outdoors and the enjoyment that can be found there.

-For the children to participate they must register as a guest member and be accompanied by an adult member ('the carer') that either is their legal guardian (which is usually their parent) or a member who has been authorised by that legal guardian.
-They cannot be just sent on a trip and hope that some other parent will look after them.
+For the children to participate they must be registered as a guest member and be accompanied by an adult member ('the carer') that either is their legal guardian (which is usually their parent) or a member who has been authorised by that legal guardian.
 Members should nominate for family activities only if they are bringing a child or have been invited by the leader.

 How to enrol a child for BBW Family activities